tino/pyFirmata/README.rst

 signal processing.
 Instead of "sleep" commands which have unreliable timing the Arduino performs the sampling in its firmware and transmits the data then to pyFirmata2.
-The python application simply registers a callback which is then called after new data has arrived.
+The python application simply registers a callback which is then called every time after new data has arrived.

 Installation